raphamorim/ranza/docs/help.md

 Commands:
- ranza status         status about all dependencies from project ranza install        install all dependencies ranza watch          watch and report dependencies status ranza clean          clean all not used dependencies ranza serve <path>   build app and update dependencies as added
+ ranza status         status about all dependencies from project ranza install        install all requires from project ranza watch          livereload for ranza install ranza clean          clean all unused dependencies

+Additionals:
+ --save		      save/delete require in package.json as dependency --save-dev	      save/delete require in package.json as devDependency

 Options:
  -a, --all             output saved commands